 Lewis the eleventh succeeded, 1461.
 The title of Most Christian King, was given him by the pope, though little suited to his character; as he was dreaded by all his subjects, and hated by his neighbours.
-This prince assisted the famous earl of Warwick with a fleet and army, to restore Henry the sixth of England, to his throne.
-After Henry's death, Lewis ransomed Margaret of Anjou, from Edward the fourth.
+This prince assisted the famous earl of Warwick with a fleet and army, to restore Henry's death, Lewis ransomed Margaret of Anjou, from Edward the fourth.
 The French monarchy became absolute in this reign.
 Charles, duke of Burgundy, was the constant opposer of this ambitious king, whose oppression and barbarities must shock every heart not dead to the feelings of humanity.